 One of the fireworks-launching double barges will be positioned on the East River just in front of the historic South Street Seaport, where views of the spectacle come with historic ships and the Brooklyn Bridge in the background.
-Plus, visitors to this public access area can enjoy free live music and family entertainment outdoors all day long (kicking off at 1pm and running till 9pm), and pair their "Festival of Independence" festivities with dips into the shopping mall and grub from any of the Seaport Smorgasburg vendors like Red Hook Lobster Pound, Lumpia Shack, and more (in the Fulton Market Building).
-Note the greater Seaport District viewing areas for the Macy's fireworks display can be accessed through the South Street Seaport district, with entry points via Broad Street (at ground level), Old Slip (upper level), Vietnam Memorial Park, and Pearl and Frankfort streets. southstreetseaport.comContinue to 3 of 5 below.
+Plus, visitors to this public access area can enjoy music spun by DJs at the Garden Bar from noon until 9 p.m.
+Note the greater Seaport District viewing areas for the Macy's fireworks display can be accessed through the South Street Seaport district, with entry points to the elevated viewing areas via Broad Street, Pearl Street and Frankfort Street.

 On a Boat

 With the fireworks going off from the East River, you can be sure that the river and nearby New York Harbor will offer some of the best (floating) seats in the house.
 While expensive, these cruises have some of the best views of the fireworks and include a meal, open bar and dancing.
 At the time of publication there are still seats available on the Hornblower Nautical 4th of July Fireworks Cruise.